conanttld/webrtc_video_stream/README.md

 - When clients disconnect, they are removed from the client map
 - If the broadcaster disconnects, all viewers are notified with a `stop` message
+- **Server maintains a readiness state to prevent premature connections**
+- **Server provides a status endpoint for clients to check availability**

 ## Signal and Data Flow